Chart Color Schemes

 Holland Park West's population is slightly younger than the national pattern

-Holland Park West has a median age of 36 years, equal to Greater Brisbane's but younger than the national average of 38.
-The 35-44 age group is strongly represented at 17.3%, compared to Greater Brisbane, while the 65-74 cohort is less prevalent at 6.7%.
-Between 2021 and present, the 35-44 age group has grown from 16.5% to 17.3%, and the 65-74 cohort has declined from 7.6% to 6.7%.
-By 2041, forecasts indicate substantial demographic changes for Holland Park West.
-The 75-84 age cohort is projected to rise substantially by 157 people (51%), from 308 to 466.
-Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both 0-4 and 5-14 age groups are projected to decrease in numbers.
+Holland Park West has a median age of 36 years, which is equal to Greater Brisbane's median age but younger than the national average of 38 years.
+The 35-44 age group makes up 17.3% of Holland Park West's population compared to Greater Brisbane, while the 65-74 age cohort represents 6.7%.
+Between 2021 and present day, the percentage of the population in the 35-44 age group has increased from 16.5% to 17.3%, whereas the 65-74 age cohort has decreased from 7.6% to 6.7%.
+By 2041, projections indicate significant demographic changes for Holland Park West.
+The 75-84 age cohort is expected to rise substantially by 159 people (52%), from 306 to 466.
+Notably, the combined 65+ age groups are projected to account for 52% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 0-4 and 5-14 age groups are expected to decrease in numbers.